You’ve polished the silverware, bleached everything twice and even gutted the gutters.

 Green is Clean

 Before going spray crazy, take a closer look at your cleaning supplies.
 Unfortunately, “natural” and “nontoxic” aren’t actually interchangeable.
 Switch out any misleading cleaning products for green ones.
 But of course, every good cleaner has a few serious chemicals on standby.
-Make sure these cleaners- bleach, ammonia, rust cleaners, etc- are not leaking and stored out of reach from little hands.
-Infants, the elderly and the disabled are most at risk for household chemical burns, according to a California chemical burn injury attorney.
-Again, think bleach, ammonia and even some toilet bowl cleaning products.
+Make sure these cleaners – bleach, ammonia, rust cleaners, etc – are not leaking and stored out of reach from little hands.
+Infants, the elderly and the disabled are most at risk for household chemical burns, according to an Orange County burn injury attorney.
+Again, think bleach, ammonia and even some toilet bowl and drain cleaning products.

 It’s hard to forget about the beloved SnapChat filters, but filters are all over your house too- and they’ve been racking up dirt throughout winter.
 The EPA says indoor air can be five times more polluted than outdoor air, especially after winter when households stay sealed and locked.
 Clean or replace the filters for your air conditioning unit, furnaces, dryers, vacuums, range hoods, refrigerators and wherever else they may be hiding.
 The best finish to a solid spring cleaning is fresh air.